Jaywalking: Ireland

 Ireland maintains a jaywalking law, which requires a pedestrian to use a pedestrian crossing if they are within 15 m of one.
 When crossing a road, pedestrians are advised to wait until it is safe to cross.
 Vehicles should give way to the pedestrian who uses a zebra crossing.
 Irish children are taught the Road Safety Authority safe cross code in schools where it teaches them to stop, listen, and look out for any oncoming traffic whilst crossing a road and only cross a road if safe to do so.
 It also advises them to use traffic lights and zebra crossings to cross a road rather than jaywalk.
 The Garda Síochána usually do not take action on jaywalkers unless they caused possible harm to drivers or others.

 Italy

 Warning sign of the start of the strada extraurbana principale where some restrictions are indicated.

-Pedestrians are allowed to cross a street without any recognised crossing point only if there are no zebra crossings within a range of 100 m, but they should be careful anyway.
+Pedestrians are allowed to cross a street without any recognised crossing point only if there are no zebra crossings within a range of 100 metres (yards), but they should be careful anyway.
 If pedestrians cross a street at a crosswalk, drivers must yield.

 Walking on highways (autostrade) and main suburban roads (strade extraurbane principali) is always forbidden.